 And though this road has been filled with countless joyful moments, these have become more and more tempered by times of tremendous grieving.
 With each passing year I’ve watched the Church I love become polluted.
 I’ve watched it slowly grow more and more malicious, more and more bitter, more and more toxic.
 I’ve watched it devolve into something that often barely resembles Jesus—and it’s been heartbreaking.

-As someone who pastors in the name of this Jesus, I feel like a owe you an apology on behalf of those who may never speak such words to you but who should:
+As someone who pastors in the name of this Jesus, I feel like a owe many of you an apology on behalf of those who may never speak such words to you but who should:

 I’m sorry that the Bible has been used as weapon against you by selective fundamentalists, who wield the Scriptures like a hammer when it suits them—and discard and ignore it when it inconveniences them.